-Baroque Academy July 9-16, 2017 An auditioned program for the pre-professional and professional musician focusing on the skills of high-level interpretation of Baroque music.
+An auditioned program for the pre-professional and professional musician focusing on the skills of high-level interpretation of Baroque music.
 It is open to recorder players as well as violin, viola, cello, viola da gamba, flute, oboe, bassoon, harpsichord and voice.
 Students work with well-known Baroque performers from the US and Europe.
 The bonds forged among students in this program can form the basis for lasting musical collaborations in future professional life.
-Directed by Saskia Coolen, with Han Tol, and others.
-Concert on Saturday, July 15.
+Directed by Saskia Coolen.
+Concert on Saturday, July 14.

 To audition, please visit our page on getacceptd.com.

 2. Your resume or a brief description (one or two paragraphs) summarizing your musical background and experience, including formal and informal training and education.

 3. 10-15 minutes of music showing your technique, expression, and understanding of baroque style.
 The piece need not be accompanied.
 For 2018, please include a selection from an French composer or source if possible.
 Please include composer and title information with your submission.